Helleborus collection of six plants

 Hellebores herald the start of the new year with their gently nodding flowers that open as early as January.
 The large saucer-shaped flowers and attractive foliage makes them ideal for the front of an early spring border.

-This fabulous collection will normally contain H. × sternii, H. foetidus, H. argutifolius, H. niger, H. orientalis, however it can vary slightly dependant upon the season.
+This fabulous collection will normally contain a mixture of H. × sternii, H. argutifolius, H. niger, H. × hybridus (H. orientalis), however it can vary slightly dependant upon the season.

 - Helleborus × sternii: Easy-to-grow with clusters of showy green flowers tinged pink and purple (Feb-Mar), 35cm tall.